 3. How can I prevent my child from developing jealousy in the first place?

-Jealousy is a natural emotion and avoiding it altogether may not be always possible.
+Jealousy is a natural emotion and avoiding it altogether may not always be possible.
 However, healthy upbringing techniques, such as providing individual attention to each child, encouraging open communication between children, avoiding favoritism and being fair, and avoiding comparison of children with their siblings and peers can help keep the emotions of jealousy at bay.

 Infographic: Measures To Deal With Jealousy In Children